You open Instagram and see the message: "Your account has been suspended."

 - Engage genuinely (real comments, real interactions) to build account trust signals

 5. Diversify your platform presence.
 Never put 100% of your audience on one platform.
 Build parallel presence on at least 2-3 platforms so that if one account goes down, your business doesn't go with it.
+Understanding which format works best on Instagram helps you create content that performs well without resorting to risky tactics.
 A multi-platform scheduling tool makes this manageable — you can plan and schedule content for Instagram, TikTok, X, LinkedIn, and more from a single calendar instead of juggling five apps.

 6. Avoid banned hashtags.
 Instagram maintains a constantly changing list of banned or restricted hashtags.
 Using them — even unknowingly — can reduce your reach or trigger account flags.
 Check our hashtag guide for best practices.